hybridauth/hybridauth/README.md

 ##### Legacy way (Compatible with Hybridauth 2.x)

-If you want to jump in Hybridauth 3 without making a lot of changes to your project codebase, there is possibility for that.
-For more information, refer to [UPGRADING.md](https://github.com/hybridauth/hybridauth/blob/master/UPGRADING.md)
+Please refer to [Upgrade guide](https://github.com/hybridauth/hybridauth/blob/master/UPGRADING.md) to make the neccessary changes to your existing application in order to make it work with HybridAuth 3.x.

 ```php
 <?php